Do You Have What it Takes to Live and Work Abroad?

 routinely overcrowded, and some may even allow domestic animals to ride in the passenger area.

-So remember, you gotta endure the trip to get to the destination.
+the trip to get to the destination.

 Integrity.
 One of the most important characteristics of living abroad is integrity.
 Qualities such as a strong work ethic, pride in workmanship, and team effort are imperative.
 And on a personal level, in everyday